-The individual and consolidated quarterly interim financial information of the Company referring to the quarterly ended on March 31, 2018 comprises the Company and its subsidiaries (collectively referred to as Group and individually referred to as entities of the Group).

-General Shopping e Outlets do Brasil S.A. and its subsidiaries (hereinafter referred to as the Company), have as their main corporate activities the: (a) management of its own and third-party assets; (b) participation in securities business; and (c) real estate development and similar or related activities.
+The individual and consolidated financial statement of the Company referring to the year ended on December 31, 2018 comprises the Company and its subsidiaries (collectively referred to as Group and individually referred to as entities of the Group).
+The General Shopping e Outlets do Brasil S.A. and its subsidiaries (hereinafter referred to as the Company), have as their main corporate activities the: (a) management of its own and third-party assets; (b) participation in securities business; and (c) real estate development and similar or related activities.

-The Company's direct and indirect subsidiaries that were included in the consolidated financial information are the following:
+The Company's direct and indirect subsidiaries that were included in the consolidated financial statements are the following:

 - ABK do Brasil Empreendimentos e Participações Ltda.
 (ABK): the business activity of which is to manage its own assets and hold interest in other companies.
-Currently, ABK holds an ideal fraction of 50% in Internacional Guarulhos Auto Shopping Center Ltda., and holds 49.9% interest in the stock of Nova União Administradora e Incorporadora S.A., merged into Levian Participações e Empreendimentos Ltda. on February 9, 2018; - ALTE Telecom Comércio e Serviços Ltda.
-(ALTE): is engaged in providing web server services, multimedia communication services, and voice over internet protocol (VOIP).
-On April 10, 2013, the corporate name was changed from ALTE Administradora e Incorporadora Ltda. to ALTE Telecom Comércio e Serviços Ltda., and, its business activity, which previously included managing its own assets, promoting ventures of any nature, and holding ownership interest in ventures or companies of any nature; - Andal Administradora e Incorporadora Ltda.
+Currently, ABK holds an ideal fraction of 50% in Internacional Guarulhos Auto Shopping Center Ltda., and holds 49.9% interest in the stock of Nova União Administradora e Incorporadora S.A. merged into Levian Participações e Empreendimentos Ltda. on February 9, 2018; - ALTE Telecom Comércio e Serviços Ltda.
+(ALTE): is engaged in providing web server services, multimedia communication services, and voice over internet protocol (VOIP); - Andal Administradora e Incorporadora Ltda.
 (Andal): the business activity of which is to manage its own assets and hold interest in other companies.
-Currently, Andal holds an ideal fraction of 99.9% in Suzano Shopping Center; - Ast Administradora e Incorporadora Ltda.
+Currently, Andal holds an ideal fraction of 99.9% in Suzano Shopping Center; - Ardan Administradora e Incorporadora Ltda.
+(Ardan): the business activity of which is to manage its own assets and hold interest in other companies.
+Currently, Ardan holds an ideal fraction of 0.5% in Internacional Guarulhos Auto Shopping Center; - Ast Administradora e Incorporadora Ltda.
 (Ast): the business activity of which is to manage its own assets and third-party assets, real estate development, hold interest in other companies and real estate ventures and lease security equipment and video cameras; - Atlas Participações Ltda.
 (Atlas): the business activity of which is to manage its own assets and hold interest in other companies.
-Currently, Atlas holds full ownership interest in I Park Estacionamentos Ltda., Energy Comércio e Serviços de Energia Ltda., Wass Comércio e Serviços de Água Ltda., General Shopping Brasil Administradora e Serviços Ltda., Internacional Guarulhos Auto Shopping Center Ltda., Vide Serviços e Participações Ltda., Ast Administradora e Incorporadora Ltda., GS Park Estacionamentos Ltda.; ALTE Telecom Comércio e Serviços Ltda. and 100% in BR Brasil Retail Administradora e Incorporadora S.A.; - Bac Administradora e Incorporadora Ltda.
+Currently, Atlas holds full ownership interest in I Park Estacionamentos Ltda., Energy Comércio e Serviços de Energia Ltda., Wass Comércio e Serviços de Água Ltda., General Shopping Brasil Administradora e Serviços Ltda., Internacional Guarulhos Auto Shopping Center Ltda., Vide Serviços e Participações Ltda., Ast Administradora e Incorporadora Ltda., GS Park Estacionamentos Ltda.; ALTE Telecom Comércio e Serviços Ltda. and in the BR Brasil Retail Administradora e Incorporadora S.A.; - Bac Administradora e Incorporadora Ltda.
 (Bac): the business activity of which is real estate development; - Bail Administradora e Incorporadora Ltda.
-(Bail): the business activity of which is to manage its own assets and third-party assets and real estate development;
+(Bail): the business activity of which is to manage its own assets and third-party assets and real estate development; - BOT Administradora e Incorporadora Ltda.
+(BOT): the business activity of which is real estate development.
+BOT holds 100% of Manzanza Consultoria e Administração de Shopping Centers Ltda's shares; - Brassul Shopping Administradora e Incorporadora Ltda.
+(Brassul): the business activity of which is to manage its own assets and third-party assets and real estate development.
+Brassul holds 100% interest in the quotas of Sale Empreendimentos e Participações Ltda.;